razvanbrb/app-theme/development-strategy.md

 ### HTML

-Added the same tags  for above for about, services, and contact pages
+For this pages I used the same template page from home page Added the same tags  for above for about, services, and contact pages I have delet showcase and furtures sections

 ### CSS

 Added width properties for body
+Added css properties for img
+Added css properties for container class

 ---